alephium/old-wiki/GPU-Miner-Guide.md

 #### Assign your miner wallet to your node

-Now that you have created the wallet that will receive your mining, you must assign it to your node so you can earn fees when it starts mining.
+Now that you have created the wallet that will receive your mining, you must assign it to your node so you can earn rewards when it starts mining.

 ##### 1. Using an endpoint